jeromedusanter95/Utils/README.md

 # Utils

-To use this library, Follow this steps :
+To use this library, follow these steps :

 Step 1.
 Add the JitPack repository to your build file